ssj24/twitterClone/twitter clone.md

 8. notification page looks so umm... not catchy..?

+   210626 all/follow/reply/retweet/like tab

+   extract notificationType name from tab name.

+   originally notificationType has only one condition: not newMessage.

+   now find notifications which has the notificationType that I'm looking for.

+   like was not the notificationType so I need to change it to postLike.

+   need to clear the container before attach notifications by the tab.

 9. Is it right to original poster can delete retweeted post..?

    Ok...
 I tried to delete the retweeted post(originally posted by me), and it throws an error..related to postedBy...